KKlejbor/GeneticAlgorithm/README.md

 ## External Libraries

-This project uses Apache Commons CSV library for writing measurements to a CSV file containing
+This project uses Apache Commons CSV library for writing measurements to a CSV file.